Duality of optimization problems with gauge functions: Duality for general convex optimization

 Let us first observe that a convex function~$f \colon \R^n \rightarrow \R \cup \{\infty \}$ can be written as a sum of a linear function and a nonnegative convex one.
 Let $z \in \dom f$ be a fixed vector, and let $\eta \in \partial f(z)$.
 We can write

-Note that $f(x)-f(y)-\eta^T(x-y)$ is convex and nonnegative with respect to $x$, because $f$ satisfies the subgradient inequality \cite{R1972}: $f(x) \geq f(y) + \eta^T (x - y)$.
-Moreover, the right-hand side term: $f(y)+\eta^T(x-y)$ is linear with respect to $x$.
-Thus, function $f$ can be divided into a nonnegative convex function and a linear one.
+Note that $f(x)-f(z)-\eta^T(x-z)$ is convex and nonnegative with respect to $x$, because $f$ satisfies the subgradient inequality \cite[p.
+214]{R1972}: $f(x) \geq f(z) + \eta^T (x - z)$.
+Moreover, the remaining term: $f(z)+\eta^T(x-z)$ is linear with respect to $x$.
+Thus, function $f$ can be split into a nonnegative convex function and a linear one.